Tycro-Games/tycro-games.github.io/_projects/Y2-blockB.md

   </div>

 </div>
-*Filter set to nearest neighbor so the effect is easier to see*
+*Filter set to nearest neighbor for clearer visualization of the gradient effect*

 ---